decred/dcrdocs/docs/getting-started/beginner-guide.md

 ### Contributing

 Decred is always looking for new contributors.
 A basic outline of how this works is: Show up, Find something useful to do, Do it, Get Paid.
 Do a small bit at first and see if other contributors in that domain appreciate it.
-This [blog post](https://blog.decred.org/2017/07/25/Decred-Recruiting/) explains the project's recruitment philosophy and approach in more detail.
+This [recruitment page](https://www.decred.org/recruiting/) explains the project's recruitment philosophy and approach in more detail.